newhouseb/clownfish/README.md

 *TL;DR: Constrained Decoding with a Streaming JSON Schema Parser is Neat*

-LLMs are magic.
-Type what you desire and watch the ghost in the machine respond at your beck and call.
-It can help you reason through problems, search the vast depths of human knowledge or write you (at least the scaffolding of) a program to that draws a unicorn.

 The beauty and genius of the ChatGPT interface is that it puts humans in the feedback loop to ensure the actions taken by ChatGPT are well aligned with our interests.
 Humans (the O.G.
 “General Intelligence”) are fantastically resilient to slight errors and inconsistencies and we are endlessly forgiving of technologies that seem like magic.
 And yet, while many of us *enjoy* chatting with LLMs they will only reach their full leverage when they can safely and correctly operate *without* humans in the loop.

 But if you take away the human in the middle and no longer provide real-time feedback and validation of generated text and a couple big challenges emerge: